RebeccaVandeWater/fs-journal/journal/06/questions.md

 # Single Page Applications with Vue
-01. What is the entrypoint of an application? #REVIEW - Is this correct?
+01. What is the entrypoint of an application?

   > The entrypoint is the URL provided in the page and in an API.
 For example, '/' in a plain Vue folder would open up just the Home page.
 Or, '/about' would open up the About page.

 02. What is the difference between a vue `component` and `page`?

   > A component contains HTML, Javascript, and CSS that would apply to just one component of an application.
-A page contains only HTML so that
+A page contains the same thing, but hosts components that users can interact with.

 03. What is ***Component-Based Architecture***?